Updated: Jan 3

-One online encyclopedia accurately describes Augustus Caesar’s moral reforms, but misleads the reader with its exclusions.
+One online encyclopedia accurately describes Caesar Augustus' moral reforms, but misleads the reader with its exclusions.
 In order for such sweeping moralizing laws to be inspired, Senātus Populusque Rōmānus must have already identified moral squalor that begs for correction.
-Based upon the social retrogression that Augustus Caesar left in his wake, chronicled by men like Petronius and hundreds more, his moralizing laws were abject failures.
+Based upon the social retrogression that Caesar Augustus left in his wake, chronicled by men like Petronius and hundreds more, his moralizing laws were abject failures.

 Will somebody please teach these truths to pro-life Republicans?
-For those who claim command over tradition and history, such oversights are unforgivable.
+For a political party that claims competence in tradition and history, such oversights are unforgivable.
 The application of soft power is not rocket science.
-It’s a very basic skill set, which is one part cerebral, one part heart, and one part empathy.
+It’s a basic skill set, which is one part cerebral, one part heart, and one part empathy.

 Conservatives admit to their deficiencies in the culture war, but still evade it, or meekly attempt to fight it with white gloves, using foils against missiles.

 The Abortion Ban Is a Gift to Pro-Choice, Pro-Abortion Advocates

 This article does not intend on adjudicating abortion, and all perspectives on it.
 The fact is simple – American moral disposition towards abortion will not accept a total ban.
 They want abortion to be legal if:

 The woman was raped or abused by incest (77%)